Nine days of prayer for a more inclusive church

 These three concerns especially guide our justice work:

 As Sisters of St. Joseph, connectedness and relationship are at the heart of who we are.
 Foundational to our justice work is the belief that everything is interconnected and that creation is a sacred trust given to the whole Earth community.
-We recognize that all aspects of justice and survival intertwine with all creation – nature, humanity and organizations.
-We commit, individually and communally, to recognizing how our decisions impact the Earth community; to raising our awareness and changing behaviors; to acting with urgency to protect Earth’s stability and integrity; and to celebrating her beauty wherever we are.
+We recognize that all aspects of justice and survival intertwine with all creation—nature, humanity and organizations.
+We commit, individually and communally, to recognize how our decisions impact the Earth community; to raise our awareness and change behaviors; to act with urgency to protect Earth’s stability and integrity; and to celebrate her beauty wherever we are.

 Everything is Connected